Archive for the ‘Movement Forms of Nia’ Category

 Posted by terrepruitt on January 9, 2010

 As you might now be aware Nia includes elements from three different movement forms from three different arts.
-One of the arts is the dance arts and one movement form is The Alexander Technique.
+One of the arts is the healing arts and one movement forms is The Alexander Technique.
 When I think of evoking the energy of The Alexander Technique as I lead the Nia workout, I always think of moving from the head and allowing heaven’s gravity to pull up.
 With the pull from above it enables a sense of lightness, of not being heavy and of moving from the top.
 Also this pull helps open the vertebrae and lengthen the posture.
 With the sensation of lightness and lengthening might come a sense of freedom and openness to be silly.

 While we experiment with the lifting of the head from the body, we can observe how our posture might be more upright.
 I have a habit of hunching my shoulders.
 I call it scrunching because I tend to hunch and round my shoulders at the same time.
 With some borrowed concepts from the Alexander Technique I am reminded to straighten and lengthen and use the muscles of my back to pull my shoulders down.
 Even though the focus is on the head and it moving upward, it allows me to think of the rest of my posture.